mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-hydraulic-analogy.md

 go from line-out on a field recorder or Raspberry Pi to my modular synth rack.
 To start from the beginning, [click here](/posts/2023-05-21-babys-first-amplifier/).

+This is part of my [Memento Potato project](/posts/2023-04-22-memento-potato/), in which I am ostensibly producing [my third album](https://depthbuffer.bandcamp.com/album/memento-potato) and releasing each track as & when it's done, but also using it as a vehicle for tons of other things I've wanted to build/film/explain/nerd out about along the way.

 ## The Electrons Must Flow

 Let's take a step back.
 What even is electricity?
 Electrons flow through wires,